NarendraDwivedi/Cloudflare-Workers-Editor/README.md

 1. **Download the Application:**

-   Download the latest release of the Cloudflare Workers Editor from the [releases page](https://github.com/your-username/cloudflare-workers-editor/releases) or build it from source.
+   Download the latest release of the Cloudflare Workers Editor from the [releases page]([https://github.com/your-username/cloudflare-workers-editor/releases](https://github.com/NarendraDwivedi/Cloudflare-Workers-Editor/releases).
+Note that the release binary is protected by obfuscation to enhance security.

 2. **Install the .NET Framework:**